 The multivariate associations between different variables can be estimated from control data that are (arguably) genuine.
 For example, if the multivariate association between means (Ms) and standard deviations (SDs) is of interest, control data for that same measure can be collected from the literature.
 With these control data, a meta-analysis provides an overall estimate of the multivariate relation that

-can subsequently be used to verify the credibility of a set of statisttics.
+can subsequently be used to verify the credibility of a set of statistics.

 Specifically, the multivariate associations from the genuine data are subsequently used to estimate the extremity of an observed multivariate relation in investigated data.
 Consider the following fictitious example, regarding the multivariate association between Ms and SDs for a response latency task mentioned earlier.
 Figure 7.2 depicts a (simulated) population distribution of the association (e.g., a correlation) between Ms and SDs from the literature (N ∼ (.123,.1)).
 Assume we have two papers, each coming from a pool of direct replications providing an equal number of Ms and corresponding SDs.
 Associations between these statistics are 0.5 for Paper 1 and 0.2 for Paper 2.
 From Figure 7.2 we see that the association in Paper 1 has a much higher percentile score in the distribution (i.e., 99.995th percentile) than that of Paper 2 (i.e., 78.447th percentile).